 Coily hair is built for embracing exquisite detail inherent in nature, so it’s no surprise we love buoyant, defined freewheeling coils.
-For how to style curly hair after shower, use Sectioning Hair Clips to parcel off your tresses and treat each one to a Curl Gel that will seal in buttery moisture while bringing your curl form into exquisite relief.
+For how to style curly hair after shower, use a curly hair claw clip to parcel off your tresses and treat each one to a Curl Gel that will seal in buttery moisture while bringing your curl form into exquisite relief.

 How To Style Curly Hair

 Soft, pliable naturally curly hair leaves plenty of room for creativity, but it does have its preferences for care.
 Before you style, know how to style naturally curly hair to keep your texture its liveliest and most defined.

 We recommend lighter products, such as our Lightweight Conditioner, that will nurture your spirals with moisture without making them carry too much weight.